solidzone/mailmeteor-landing/mail-merge-gmail.md

 ### The best practices to send mail merge with Gmail

-Email deliverability is the number of emails that actually reach your recipients’ inbox.
+In email marketing, email deliverability is the number of emails that actually reach your recipients’ inbox.

 Here are the best practices to increase your email deliverability when sending a mail merge: